A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Distributed Approximate Single-Source Shortest Paths Algorithm on Networks with Arbitrary Topology

 \subsubsection{Computing Clusters}

-We now describe how to compute clusters in $G''$.
-At the end of the cluster computation every center will know the cluster $C(u)$ of every center $u$.
-We do this by simulating \Cref{alg:clusters}.
-First, we need to compute $\dist (v, A_{i+1}, R, G)$, for every $1\leq i\leq p$.
-This can be done in exactly the same way as in the first phase of computing the hierarchy $(A_i)_i$; i.e., we simply add a virtual source $s^*$ and edges of weight zero between $s^*$ and centers in $A_i$, and compute the shortest-path tree up to distance $R$ rooted at $s^*$.
-Since such a tree can be computed in $\tilde O(R\diam+N)$ rounds and we have to compute $ p \leq \log{n} $ such trees, the total time we need here is $\tilde O(R\diam+N)$.
+We now describe how to compute clusters on an overlay network~$ G'' $ such that at the end of this computation, every center will know all clusters $ \clust (v, \cA, R, G'') $ (i.e., its own cluster and the cluster of every other center).
+We do this by implementing Procedure~\ref{alg:clusters} on $ G'' $.
+First, we need to compute $\dist (v, A_{i+1}, R, G'')$, for every $1\leq i\leq p$.
+This can be done in exactly the same way as in the first phase of computing the hierarchy $\mathcal{A} = (A_i)_{0 \leq i \leq p}$; i.e., we add a virtual source $s^*$ and edges of weight zero between $s^*$ and centers in $A_i$, and compute the shortest-path tree up to distance~$R$ rooted at $s^*$.
+Since such a tree can be computed in $ O (N + R\diam) $ rounds and we have to compute $ p \leq \log{n} $ such trees, the total time we need here is $ \tilde O (N + R\diam) $.

-Next, we compute a shortest-path tree up to distance $R$ from every center $u$ in $G''$, as described in \Cref{alg:clusters}.
-That is, at Iteration $L$ (starting with $L=0$ and ending with $L=R$), every center $v$ having (a) $\delta(u, v)$ (the tentative distance from $u$ to $ v $) equal to $L$ and (b) additionally $ \delta (u, v) < \dist (v, A_{i+1}, R, G) $ will broadcast\footnote{We note again that to do this, there is a designated center that aggregates and distributes the messages (via upcasting and downcasting), and tells other centers when the iteration starts and ends.} its distance to $ u $ to all other centers so that every other center, say $w$, can (1) update its tentative distance $\delta(u, w)$ and (2) add $v$ and $ \delta (u, v) $ to its locally stored copy of $C(u)$.
-It thus follows that for every center $u$ the number of messages broadcast during the computation of $C(u)$ is $|C(u)|$.
-Thus, there are $\sum_{u\in V(G'')} |C(u)|$ messages broadcast in total, which is bounded from above by $\tilde O(pN^{1/p}) = O(n^{1/2+o(1)})$ due to \Cref{thm:clusters}.
+Next, we use the information gained above to compute the cluster up to distance~$R$ from every center $u$ in~$G''$, as described in Procedure~\ref{alg:clusters}.
+That is, in iteration $L$ (starting with $L=0$ and ending with $L=R$), every center $v$ having (i) $\delta(u, v)$ (the tentative distance from $u$ to $ v $) equal to $L$ and (ii) additionally $ \delta (u, v) < \dist (v, A_{i+1}, R, G'') $ will broadcast\footnote{We note again that to do this, there is a designated center that aggregates and distributes the messages (via upcasting and downcasting), and tells other centers when the iteration starts and ends.} its distance to $ u $ to all other centers so that every other center, say $w$, can (i) update its tentative distance $\delta(u, w)$ and (ii) add $v$ and $ \delta (u, v) $ to its locally stored copy of $C(u)$.
+Thus, there are $\sum_{v \in V'} | \clust (v, \cA, R, G'') |$ messages broadcast in total, which is bounded from above by $\tilde O(pN^{1/p}) = n^{1/2+o(1)}$ due to \Cref{thm:clusters}.